aisayo/Presentational-vs-Container-Components/notes.md

 - Receive data via props or callbacks
 - Written as functional components
 - Only need a `return`, no `render()`
 - `props` must be passed in as an argument
 - 'Simple, lightweight components'
 - Update based on props or parent component re-renders
+- Can not alter data
 -